 Submitter's details:

-Name: Corganisation / Individual)
+Name: Sathber Taylor (Organisation / Individual)

-Contact person: Lathleen Taylor.
+Contact person: Lauhleen Taylor.
 (If different from above)

-Address for correspondence: 33 Stirling St.
+Address for correspondence: 23 Stirling St.

-TE ARMA) 3320.
+T= 1/204 3330

-Phone 07 \$849283 Fax: mobile 0274390162.
+Phone 0 \$849283 Fax: mobile 0274390162.

-E-mail: Kj.
-Laylor (6) xdra.
-(0. n2
+E-mail: Ki-daylar@xlg.co.n2

+3 0

 This is a submission on:

 Plan Change 47 - Plan Your Town; and/or

 the Horrell Road Notice of Requirement

 The specific provisions of the plan change and/or Notice of Requirement that my

-submission relates to are: Please refer to my Submission
+submission relates to are: Please reter to my Submission

-dated 15.12.2016 & this Plan Ordinge 47.
+dated 15.12.2016 & this Plan Change 47:

-Submission down is to accompany my earlier
+Submission dain is to accompany my earlier

-Submisserien
+Submisserion

 My submission is (include whether you support or oppose the specific provisions or wish to have them

 amended, and the reasons for your views; attach additional pages if necessary):

-Office use only: TRIM # NAR # (1540 Container: 13/7981
+Office use only:

-I seek the following decision from Council (ple ase give precise details). ☐ Accept the plan change ☐ Decline the plan change ☐ Accept the plan change with the following amendments ☐ If the plan change is not declined, make the following amendments I wish to present at the council planning hear ing: ☐ Yes ☐ No PLEASE NOTE: IF YOU DO NOT TICK EITH IT WILL BE ASSUMED THAT YOU DO NOT I would be prepared to present a joint case at similar submission: t the hearing with others making a ☐ Yes ☐ No I could gain an advantage in trade competition n through this submission. ☐ Yes ☐ No If you could gain an advantage in trade comp complete the following: etition through this submission please I am directly affected by an effect of the subject ect matter of this submission that- (a) adversely affects the environment; an(b) does not relate to trade competition of ☐ Yes ☐ No $-\infty$ Signed: Signed: Date: 15-12-2016 Notes: / The submission and decision you wish Contents of the proposed plan change and contents of the proposed plan change and/or Notice of Requirement.
-Submissions close at 5.00pm, Friday 16th December 2016 Please send the completed form before the District Council, 35 Kenrick Street, PO Box 50g(B) 전 전경 [20] (20] (20] (20] (20] (20] (20] (20] ( submissions@mpdc.govt.nz or complete online at www.mpdc.gov.nz/plan-your- town or you can drop it off at any Council I accept that by taking part in this public submission process that my submission (including personal details, names and addresses) will be made public.
+I seek the following decision from Council (please give precise details): ☐ Accept the plan change ☐ Decline the plan change ☐ Accept the plan change with the following amendments ☐ If the plan change is not declined, make the following amendments I wish to present at the council planning hear ing: PLEASE NOTE: IF YOU DO NOT TICK EITHER "YES" OR "NO" ABOVE, THEN IT WILL BE ASSUMED THAT YOU DO NOT WISH TO BE HEARD.
+I would be prepared to present a joint case at the hearing with others making a similar submission: ☐ Yes ☐ No I could gain an advantage in trade competition through this submission. ☐ Yes No If you could gain an advantage in trade competition through this submission please complete the following: I am directly affected by an effect of the subject matter of this submission that- (a) adversely affects the environment; and (b) does not relate to trade competition or the effects of trade competition ☐ Yes ☐ No Signed: Daylor.
+Date: 15-12-2016 Notes: The submission and decision you wish Council to make should only relate to the contents of the proposed plan change and/or Notice of Requirement.
+Submissions close at 5.00pm, Friday 16th December 2016 Please send the completed form before the closing date to: Matamata-Piako District Council, 35 Kenrick Street, PO Box 266, Te Aroha or email to submissions@mpdc.govt.nz or complete online at www.mpdc.gov.nz/plan-your- town or you can drop it off at any Council office.
+I accept that by taking part in this public submission process that my submission (including personal details, names and addresses) will be made public.
 After the closing date, all submissions received will be available for public viewing.